matpato/iselthesis/README.md

 	2. MiKTeX (pronounced mick-tech) is an up-to-date implementation of TeX/LaTeX and related programs.
 TeX is a typesetting system written by Donald Ervin Knuth who says that it is intended for the creation of beautiful books - and especially for books that contain a lot of mathematics. (source: https://miktex.org)

-	3. ShareLaTeX is an open-source online real-time collaborative LaTeX editor.
-We run a hosted version at http://www.sharelatex.com, but you can also run your own local version, and contribute to the development of ShareLaTeX. (source: https://pt.sharelatex.com)
+	3. Overleaf is an open-source online real-time collaborative LaTeX editor.
+Overleaf comes with a complete, ready to go LaTeX environment which runs on our servers.
+With Overleaf you get the same LaTeX set-up wherever you go.
+By working with your colleagues and students on Overleaf, you know that you're not going to hit any version inconsistencies or package conflicts. (source: https://www.overleaf.com)

-	4. Overleaf is an online LaTeX and Rich Text collaborative writing and publishing tool that makes the whole process of writing, editing and publishing scientific documents much quicker and easier. (source: https://www.overleaf.com)

 #